Menu

 Self-organisation

 We encourage the children to take responsibility for their belongings and to bring the equipment they need as appropriate each day.
 Please remind them to check that their water bottles, PE kits, school clothing and personal items are named to save confusion.
-They will each have a peg in the classroom and a personal tray.
+They will each have a peg outside the classroom and a personal tray.

 Homework